If you're lucky enough to be visited by the Easter Bunny, you may notice that you create more waste than usual this Easter.

 - If you’re not sure if you can recycle some foil packaging, watch the Alupro video below.
 (If possible, it’s best to try to roll pieces of foil together into a ball - roughly the size of a tennis ball - so it can be sorted more easily in the factory.)

 - Soft, scrunchy plastics and materials, such as sweet wrappers and crisp packets, cannot be recycled and must be disposed of in the grey bin.
+Alternatively, you could explore other recycling options such as soft plastic recycling banks at selected supermarkets or the Terracycle crisp packet recycling scheme.

 Bin collection changes